-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Physical exams for the following reasons: employment, licensing, insurance coverage (i.e. pilot licenses, commercial driver license, etc.) √ Prescription drugs prescribed for off-label use.
-See Chapter 5, Section 7.1 for coverage of this service.
-Private room in a hospital.
-Covered only when medically necessary.
-Radial keratotomy, LASIK surgery, and other low vision aids.
-Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Refractive eye exams See Vision services (routine) in the Benefits Chart for information on when these services are covered.
-Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. √ Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Routine dental care, such as cleanings, fillings, or dentures.
-See Optional Supplemental Dental Benefits in Chapter 4, Section 2.2 for more information about when these services are covered and additional limitations.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. ✓ Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine dental care, such as cleanings, fillings, or dentures.
+See Dental services in the Benefits Chart and Optional Supplemental Dental Benefits in Chapter 4, Section 2.2 for more information about when these services are covered and additional limitations.
 Routine foot care (i.e. the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).

-2023 Evidence of Coverage for Essentials Rx 41 (HMO) Chapter 4 Medical Benefits Chart (what is covered and what you pay)

-Services not covered by Not covered under Medicare Services considered not reasonable and necessary, according to Original Medicare standards any condition √ conditions Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare.
+See Over-the-Counter (OTC) allowance in the Benefits Chart.
+Services considered not reasonable and necessary, according to Original Medicare standards ✓ Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare.
 See Alternative care and Outpatient mental health care in the Benefits Chart Services or prescription drugs provided outside of the United States.
 See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States.

+2023 Evidence of Coverage for MyCare Rx 32 (HMO) Chapter 4 Medical Benefits Chart (what is covered and what you pay)

-Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers. √ TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. ✓ Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor). √ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered. √
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers.
+See Over-the-Counter (OTC) allowance in the Benefits Chart.
+TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. √ Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor).
+Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered. ✓